sharmaabhijith/CARLA_Town10_Dataset/README.md

 # CARLA Town 10 Dataset
+Sample image frames from the CART (CARLA Town 10) dataset.
+Town 10 is the HD map in CARLA, replicating realistic scenarios

 ![Sample image frames from the CART (CARLA Town 10) dataset.
 Town 10 is the HD map in CARLA, replicating realistic scenarios](static/images/catt.png)